Skip to main content

 Where my blog is going from here

 I plan on writing short posts anytime that I make a little side project.
 I also plan on posting a few longer, more in-depth articles about some new technology.
-If that interests you, please make use of the RSS feed, the email signup in the sidebar, or following me on Twitter or Bluesky!
+If that interests you, please make use of the RSS feed, the email signup in the sidebar, or following me on Twitter!